The Mirror Method

 If you do, you might like to try The Mirror Circle and see how mirror meditation practices begin shifting your state, emotions and daily wellbeing within just a session or few.

-Or simply stay in my blog to get to know me better, discover science behind mind–body processes, and experience some free online practices I share from time to time in the Mirror Community.
+Or simply stay around to get to know me better, discover science behind mind–body processes, and experience some free online practices I share from time to time in the Circle.

 My personal relationship with mirror practices

 I don’t share anything I don’t practice myself.
-Mirror-based self-work is part of my daily life.
+Mirror-based self-work is part of my daily life for years.

 I often start my morning with a mirror meditation, addressing whatever needs attention.